 - Are you trying to get an increased rating?
 You need evidence that builds on what the VA has already approved.

 First, you have to focus on getting your disabilities service-connected.
-Your lay statements, in this case, would focus on before and after descriptions.
-You’ll want to make it obvious that the things you are applying for happened during your active service.
+Your lay statements would focus on before and after descriptions.
+You’ll want to make it clear that the disabilities you are applying for happened during your active service.

-You want to show the things that you used to do that you enjoyed that can no longer be done.
-A simple statement from a High School coach is enough to establish that you used to be able to run, jump, and be active.
-A simple statement from a teacher or classmate is enough to establish that you used to be outgoing and positive in school.
+Next, you want to explain the activities you enjoy that you can no longer do.
+A simple statement from a high school coach is enough to establish that you used to be able to run, jump, and be active.
+A statement from a teacher or classmate is enough to establish that you used to be outgoing and positive in school.

 One veteran had a picture during his active duty that showed him sitting with a posture that would come from back pain.
 Testimony from another buddy in that picture was all it took to service-connect his back pain.
 You might not have a slam-dunk case like a picture of your injury in Vietnam or Iraq, but if your brother has a letter you wrote describing it, that might be enough.

 Show Multiple Disabilities Compound Problems for Vets with Lay Statements

 The VA is terrible at connecting multiple disabilities and seeing how they mix to make you unemployable.
 You might be able to carry heavy weight, but you struggle interacting with men in authority after an episode of Military Sexual Trauma.
 The only way that is going to be connected is through a lay statement from your boss talking about how you respond to criticism at work.